TerenceTamuka/handy-man-services-fullstack-project/README.md

 * __US02__: As a **registered user,** I can **create a new booking,** so that **I can schedule a service based on my preferences.**
   - *Acceptance criteria 1:* A booking form allows users to select a service, provide details, and choose an available date and time.
-  - *Acceptance criteria 2:* Bookings are only allowed for open days and times (Mon-Sat, 9 AM - 9 PM).

 * __US03__: As a **registered user,** I can **update an existing booking,** so that **I can change the service details or reschedule it.**
   - *Acceptance criteria 1:* An “Edit” button next to each booking opens the booking form pre-filled with existing data.